Religious Studies: Islam in the Contemporary West, 2010-2011

-See the “More info” tab for an overview of the programme.
+See the “Information” tab for an overview of the programme.
 The courses below are the courses which are specifically offered for this programme and compulsory.

 Students are advised to contact their supervisor well before the start of their master year, so that a suitable programme can be put together in good time: Masterplanning

 |Interpreting Islam: contemporary ijtihad in economics and biomedical ethics||1||I, II||5||500|

 |Islamic Jurisprudence for Muslims in Europe: The Role of Fatwas||1||I, II||5||500|